< Last updated 22MAY20 >

 - Toss a treat or a favorite toy under the table, so your dog goes underneath to investigate.
 Do this a couple of times a day for several days.

 - Start feeding your dog his meals under the table.
-Place the dish right up near the front of the table so the dog barely has to put his head in, to eat.
-Over several meals, as the dog becomes more comfortable, start putting the dish further back under the table.
+Place the dish near the front of the table, so the dog barely has to put his head in, to Over several meals, as the dog becomes more comfortable, start putting the dish further back under the table.

 - Once the dog is happily eating and spending time under the table, get an old blanket or some pieces of cardboard and cover two sides of the table so that it is now semi-enclosed.
 The front and back should still be open.
 Continue the exercises above with this newly configured table, recognizing that you may need to start slowly to get your dog comfortable.